 Different modes of chromosomal evolution are present in Cyperaceae.
 For example, Carex karyotype evolves mainly via agmatoploidy and symploidy (Heilborn 1924; Davies 1956), whereas polyploidy is more common in the rest of sedges (Escudero et al., 2012b).
 Thus, this hyperdiverse family and its wide range of karyotypic variation constitute an ideal lineage to study shifts in chromosome evolution and how they could be related with changes in diversification rates.
 We hypothesize that some shifts in lineage diversification could be related, at least in part, with changes in the mode of chromosome evolution.
-This could be explained by the fact that chromosome evolution may lead to different mechanisms of adaptation and/or reproductive isolation that could drive differentiation and speciation (Butlin, 2005; Coghlan et al., 2005; Coyne and Orr, 2004; Navarro and Barton, 2003a, 2003b; Otto and Whitton, 2000; Rieseberg, 2001; Soltis et al., 2009).
+This could be explained by the fact that chromosome evolution may lead to different mechanisms of adaptation (e.g. adaptive mutation perpetuated by fission events) and/or reproductive isolation that could drive differentiation and speciation (Butlin, 2005; Coghlan et al., 2005; Coyne and Orr, 2004; Navarro and Barton, 2003a, 2003b; Otto and Whitton, 2000; Rieseberg, 2001; Soltis et al., 2009).
+However, there is still possible that diversification rates shifts within the family are related with others characteristic rather than mode of chromosome number evolution, so further studies must be carried out.

 The aims of this study are (i) to elucidate the role of chromosome evolution in the diversification of the sedge family using probabilistic models, and (ii) to evaluate the utility of nested models for studying chromosome evolution in diverse lineages.
 We hypothesize that transitions in the mode of chromosome evolution are closely preceded or followed by a shift in diversification rates in Cyperaceae.
 Our null hypothesis, by contrast, is that chromosome numbers change in the family at a constant rate, regardless of the diversification rate of independent clades.